leksevzip/NemoScript/README.md

 # NemoScript
 Fully written on C# programming language (kind of).
 This project i made in spring break.
-Dont expect too much from this, it's been made just for fun.
+Don't expect too much from this, it's been made just for fun.

 > That language uses ```.nemo``` file extension and can only be used for console applications.
 It can't compile apps to .exe or any binary file.

 ## Documentation
-Documentation is avaliable here
+Documentation is avaliable [here](Documentation/NemoScript Documentation (Read in Notepad++).txt)

 ## Code Editor
 You can use my NemoScript KIDE but i ***highly*** recommend to use [Notepad++](https://notepad-plus-plus.org/downloads/) with NS Syntax.